Are you looking for the best beaches in France? We certainly were, so we hit France’s coast to find them!

 Next up we have yet another Northern beach with a scenic, weathered coastline, situated on the western shores of the Quiberon Peninsula.
 This area receives a lot of wind, making it one of the best beaches in France for surfers in low-season.
 In the summer months the strong winds mostly die off and the sea is usually flat.

 The beach itself is wide, long and mostly sandy, dotted by small sections of pebbles.
-It is a popular attraction both among tourists and locals alike, so you might want to avoid visiting during peak season.
+It is a popular attraction both among tourists and locals alike, so crowds can be an issue.

 Where to Stay: If you’re looking for beachfront accommodation with an affordable price, then you might want to check out Logis Hôtel des Druides, a welcoming lodging overlooking the vast sea.